-When you ask gym goers what their training goals are, ‘I want to lose weight’ is one of the most common answers.
-This is for good reason – the Center for Disease Control (CDC) estimates that approximately 71% of adults 20 years and older are overweight.
+When you ask gym goers what their training goals are, ‘I want to lose weight’ is one of the most common answers out there.
+And for good reason.
+The Center for Disease Control (CDC) estimates that approximately 71% of adults 20 years and older are overweight.

 Table of Contents